Linear systems on blow-ups of Hirzebruch surfaces: Motivation and Preliminaries

 Consider the blow-up of $\mathbb P^2$ at $r$ very general points, denote it by $X_r$.
 We define the \emph{virtual dimension}, \emph{expected dimension}, and \emph{non-specialness} of a divisor on $X_r$ analogously to Definitions~\ref{defn} and~\ref{non-spcl defn}.
 Recall that an integral curve $C$ on a smooth projective surface is a $(-1)$-curve if it is a smooth rational curve with $C^2=-1$.
 From the genus formula it follows that $C$ is a $(-1)$-curve if and only if $C^2=-1$ and $K\cdot C=-1$, where $K$ is the canonical divisor of the smooth surface.
 Let $D$ be an effective divisor on $X_r$.
 We say that $D$ is \emph{$(-1)$-special} if there exists a $(-1)$-curve $E$ on $X_r$ such that $D \cdot E < -1$.
 The following statements are equivalent and are referred to as the SHGH conjecture for $X_r$: \begin{enumerate} \item (Segre~\cite{Seg62}) Let $D$ be an effective divisor on $X_r$.
 If the general curve of the linear system $|D|$ on $X_r$ is reduced, then $D$ is non-special. \item (Hirschowitz~\cite{Hir89}) Let $D$ be an effective divisor on $X_r$.
 Then $D$ is special if and only if $D$ is $(-1)$-special. \item (Harbourne~\cite{Har92}) The following statements hold on $X_r$: \begin{enumerate} \item Every effective nef divisor on $X_r$ is non-special. \item Every integral curve $C \subset X_r$ with $C^2 < 0$ is a $(-1)$-curve. \end{enumerate} \end{enumerate} There are more equivalent versions of the above conjectures.
 For the statements of these and for the equivalences, we refer the reader to \cite{Har86}, \cite{Gim87} and \cite{CM01}.
 In an interesting recent article, \cite[Theorem 2]{Laf24}, the authors prove that on the blow-up of $\mathbb P^2$ at $r$ very general points, (3a) implies (3b).

 Motivated by the above conjectures on blow-ups of $\mathbb P^2$, one may ask if it is possible to formulate and prove similar conjectures for blow-ups of Hirzebruch surfaces.
-Hanumanthu et al. \cite{HJSA} proposed the following conjecture motivated by Segre's version of the SHGH conjecture for $\mb P^2$. \begin{conjecture} \cite[Conjecture 4.4]{HJSA} Let $D$ be a divisor as in \eqref{cond} which is effective.
-If a general curve in $|D|$ on $\mathbb{F}_{e,r}$ is reduced and $\widetilde{C}_e$ is not a fixed component of $|D|$, then $D$ is non-special. \end{conjecture}
+Hanumanthu et al. \cite{HJSA} proposed the following conjecture motivated by Segre's version of the SHGH conjecture for $\mb P^2$.
+Let $\widetilde{C}_e$ be the strict transform of $C_e$.
+Note that when $e>0$, since the points are in general position, it follows that $C_e=\widetilde{C}_e$.